 He is a 1973 graduate of High Point (N.C.)
 College, and was an all-conference performer as a senior, finishing his career as the seventh all-time leading scorer in program history.
 Smith, who earned his degree in health and physical education, was honored on Dec.
 8, 2011, by his alma mater with a banner bearing his name that currently hangs from the rafters at the Millis Center.

-All American Speakers is a speakers bureau and booking agency providing information on booking Tubby Smith for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Tubby Smith speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Tubby Smith for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Tubby Smith speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Tubby Smith, an inspirational motivational speaker. bio for Tubby Smith agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Tubby Smith